Audio updated March 31, 2026, for Apple device compatibility and a better infographic. This article has been edited for brevity and readability.

 Remnant Cholesterol = Total Cholesterol – (LDL-C + HDL-C)

 The result represents the cholesterol content of all the “leftover” lipoproteins circulating in your bloodstream.
-High remnant-cholesterol often appears when triglycerides are elevated, but the two are not identical.
+High remnant cholesterol often appears when triglycerides are elevated, but the two are not identical.

-Triglycerides show how much fat is being carried; remnant-cholesterol shows how much cholesterol these triglyceride-rich particles are depositing into tissues—including artery walls.
+- Remnant cholesterol shows how much cholesterol these particles are depositing into artery walls.

-Triglycerides tell you how much cargo the ship is carrying.
-Remnant-cholesterol tells you how dangerous the ship is when it docks.
+A simple way to think about it: Triglycerides tell you how much cargo the ship is carrying.
+Remnant cholesterol tells you how dangerous the ship is when it docks.

 III.
 Why Is Remnant Cholesterol Important?